sagarpshah/EasyStore/README.md

 EasyStore
 =========

-Fork of https://github.com/tciuro/NanoStore with database encryption &amp; thread safe access.
+Fork of https://github.com/tciuro/NanoStore with database encryption and thread safe access.